Morikawa makes charge into British Open lead - RFI

 Birdies at eight, nine, 11, 12 and 14 briefly took him to 10 under before he dropped his only shot of the day at the par-four 15th.

-Another birdie putt on the 18th hit the lip of the cut and stayed out, but Morikawa was still three shots in front of overnight leader Louis Oosthuizen and another South African Daniel van Tonder.
+Another birdie putt on the 18th hit the lip of the cup and stayed out, but Morikawa was still three shots in front of overnight leader Louis Oosthuizen, who will begin his second round later at six under.

-Van Tonder also made the most of Friday's pleasant early morning conditions under blue skies and a soft wind to post a four under par round of 66.
+A fast start from Jordan Spieth cut Morikawa's advantage to two shots as the 2017 Open champion moved to seven under with two birdies on the opening two holes.

+South African Daniel van Tonder, Argentina's Emiliano Grillo and German Marcel Siem are in the clubhouse on six under.

 Tony Finau, the only player to finish in the top 10 at both the two previous British Opens in 2018 and 2019, also made his move with a 66 to get to four under.

-Meanwhile, Rory McIlroy is in danger of missing the cut for a second consecutive Open Championship.
+Rory McIlroy is in danger of missing the cut for a second consecutive Open Championship.#photo1

 Resuming at level par, the Northern Irishman bogeyed the opening two holes.

-The four-time major champion recovered from that poor start with birdies at four and nine, but made the turn just one shot better than the projected cut line of one over.
+The four-time major champion recovered from that poor start with birdies at four and nine, but back-to-back bogeys at 16 and 17 left him on the projected cut mark of one over par.

-Phil Mickelson is set to miss the weekend after his nightmare 10 over par round of 80 on Thursday.
+Phil Mickelson will miss the weekend after his nightmare 10 over par round of 80 on Thursday.

-Nevertheless, the US PGA champion was making a better fist of his second round at level par for the day through 12 holes.
+The US PGA champion made a better fist of his second round but finished two over for the day.

 © 2021 AFP